Ōkiwi Bay: About

-In 1957 a unique patu was uncovered while excavating a load of single from a beach in Okiwi Bay.
+In 1957 a unique patu was uncovered while excavating a load of single from a beach in Ōkiwi Bay.
 The patu was described as being stone and resembling a medieval mace.
-The style was more in line with those from the Chatham Islands, but the stone was definitely of local, Okiwi Bay, origin.
+The style was more in line with those from the Chatham Islands, but the stone was definitely of local, Ōkiwi Bay, origin.

 It is a base for the Okiwi Bay Voluntary Rural Fire Force and St John's Ambulance.
 There is a holiday park and the area is predominantly a holiday resort.
 In 2015 when a Dutch aquaculture company, Skretting, proposed setting up a fish farm in the Bay, local residents protested against it, stating that it would ruin the natural resources of the area.
 The Environment Court granted permission for Skretting's to proceed in 2016.
 In 2017 the settlement got mobile phone coverage.